splanck/vc/docs/building.md

 make libc64
 ```

-Invoke the compiler with `--internal-libc` to search `libc/include` before
+Invoke the compiler with `--internal-libc` to search the bundled
-system directories and link the appropriate archive.
+`libc/include` directory before system paths and link the matching
+archive regardless of the current working directory.
 Additional system
 header locations can be supplied with `--vc-sysinclude=<dir>` or the
 `VC_SYSINCLUDE` environment variable.